 - While the bread is toasting, make the tuna salad by combining the tuna, mayonnaise, dill, onion flakes, garlic powder, and paprika in a medium bowl.

-- Distribute the avocado slices among the 4 pieces of bread.
+- Place the toasted bread on a baking sheet.
+Distribute the avocado slices among the 4 pieces of bread.

 - Place the tomato slices on top of the avocado.

 - Distribute the tuna salad on top of the tomato.

 - Place a slice of cheese on top of the tuna.